anfedorov/decorations/README.md

 Often, decorations that initially had no parameters need to be extended to include parameters.
 This poses several problems:

-First, extending the decoration naively breaks all current uses of the decoration.
+* Firstly, extending the decoration naively breaks all current uses of the decoration, and
-Second, it requires quite intricate changes to the decorator - an extra closure must be added to capture the decorator arguments.
+* secondly, it requires quite intricate changes to the decorator - an extra closure must be added to capture the decorator arguments.

 #### Decorations to the rescue!